Husky Injection Molding Systems

 Another advantage of the MBTI tool, says Neufeld, is its a good fit with the company’s relatively flat leadership structure.
 “We don’t have tons of hierarchy; it helps us recognize that influence is an important competency.
 If the MBTI tool helps build people’s influencing skills, we won’t need as much hierarchy.”

-Neufeld brought the MBTI tool for use in teams to Husky nearly three years ago and progressively used it with various teams throughout the organization.
+Neufeld brought the MBTI tool build high-performance team at Husky nearly three years ago and progressively used it with various teams throughout the organization.
 Eventually he got the chance to use the tool with the CEO executive team, and their endorsement paved the way for the tool to be used more broadly with other leadership teams across the globe.
 “They were really good as catalysts,” he says, noting that the sessions broke down stereotypes, both job-related and geographical, by showing people how diverse they actually were.

 Neufeld says the MBTI sessions have been effective at both the individual and team levels.
 “It’s helped them to understand each other better because it normalizes people’s preferences— when you can attribute differences to a type, rather than to a person, it helps people accept difference.”